Welcome to the Premier Website for Professional Business Analysis

 Note, by the way, that reported income, revenues, and expenses do not necessarily represent real cash inflows or outflows.
 They are not necessarily cash flow, because regulatory groups, standards boards, and tax authorities, allow or require companies to use conventions such as depreciation expense, allocated costs, and accrual accounting on the Income statement.

-Actual cash flow gains and losses for the period are reported more directly on another reporting instrument, the Statement of Changes in Financial Position (or cash flow statement).
+Actual cash flow gains and losses for the period are reported more directly on another reporting instrument, the Statement of Changes in Financial Position (or Cash Flow Statement).

 Three Profits and Three Margins